openebs-archive/openebs-docs/docs/ugndm.md

   exclude: ""
 ```

 When the above configuration is used, only the block device `/dev/sda` will be used for creating the block device custom resource.
 All other disks will be excluded.

+**Note**:

+- Regex support is not available on the `Configmap` and the `Configmap` is applicable to cluster level.
+This means, if user is provided `/dev/sdb` in configmap as an include filter, then all `/dev/sdb` blockdevices from all nodes in the cluster will included by NDM.

 <h3><a class="anchor" aria-hidden="true" id="Exclude-filters"></a>Exclude filters</h3>

 NDM do some filtering on the disks to exclude, for example boot disk.
 By default, NDM excludes the following device path while creating block device CR.
 This configuration is added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 ```